Play with the Changes (Rochelle Jordan album): Background and composition

-After the release of her critically acclaimed 2014 debut 1021, Rochelle Jordan signed a label and management deal with "quite a known name industry," which she described as "toxic."
-Feelings of constraint due to a lack of creative freedom and an ongoing battle with a moderate form of sickle cell disease led to cycles of depression.
-She took a near seven-year hiatus from releasing music, during which she parted ways with her former label and started to "work in her own timeframe," reinvigorating her desire to create.
+After the release of her critically praised 2014 debut 1021, Rochelle Jordan signed a label and management deal with "quite a known name industry," which she described as "toxic."
+Feeling of constraint due to a lack of creative freedom and an ongoing battle with a moderate form of sickle cell disease led to cycles of depression.
+She took a near seven-year hiatus from releasing music, during which she parted ways with her former label and started to "work in her own timeframe."
 In 2020, she signed with Los Angeles-based producer and DJ Tokimonsta's label, Young Art Records, signaling a new release.

-For Play with the Changes, Jordan departed from the more straightforward R&B of her debut and drew inspiration from the sounds of underground dance music, including UK garage, drum and bass, house, and jungle.
+For Play with the Changes, Jordan drew inspiration from underground dance music, including UK garage, drum and bass, house, and jungle.
 Born in London to Jamaican parents and raised in Toronto, she wanted to express her multi-cultural roots in her music, and cited the variety of music she and her older brother listened to as children as a starting point, stating:

 I have a brother who is autistic - he’s ten years older than me - and he bought so many tapes from England of house, deep house, drum’n’bass, jungle, all these crazy records.
 He would play them over and over because of his obsessive compulsiveness and this is what I was hearing my whole life.
 And up until this point I don’t think I’ve ever really expressed that side of myself, that muso side of myself that’s very prominent to me.